argmaxml/recsplain/docs/source/data-index.rst

 Index
 ===================

-After installing and configuring the package, add items from your database to the recsplain system so you have items in the system to check for similarity.
+After installing and configuring the package, add items to the recsplain system so you have items in the system to check for similarity when you search.

-To enter your configuration settings, use the ``index`` method.
+To add items to the system, use the ``index`` method.

 .. note::
    If you do not index items, when you search there will be nothing to check the search against for similarity.